jcanseco/.dotfiles/README.md

 ~/.dotfiles/scripts/bootstrap.sh
 ```

-Afterwards, restart your terminal and launch zsh and vim to run their respective plugin installation scripts and finalize the changes.

 ## Closing Notes

 Make sure to check that you meet the version requirements outlined in the [Requirements](#requirements) section.